ItsNickBarry/hyperbolic-canvas/API.md

 // set the properties of the 2d context of the underlying HTML canvas
 // lineDash is also supported

-Canvas.prototype.at(coordinates);
+Canvas.prototype.getCoordinates(point);
+// generate an array of coordinates [x, y] relative to the HTML canvas given a Point

+Canvas.prototype.getPoint(coordinates);
 // generate a Point given an array of coordinates [x, y] relative to the HTML canvas

-Canvas.prototype.at(point);
-// generate an array of coordinates [x, y] relative to the HTML canvas given a Point

 Canvas.prototype.clear();
 // clear the canvas